gquito/msl-bot/README.md

 ### Changing Bot Config:
 **Step 1**: Change Emulator Title, Class and Instance according the the info provided by the AutoIt Window Info *Finder Tool*.

 *Note: The title of your Nox window should have greater than 3 characters.
 'Nox' or 'MSL' will not work.
+'NoxPlayer' or 'Nox1' works.

 ![Title Class Instance](https://i.imgur.com/WDYfeJ3.png)